thestippe/thestippe.github.io/_drafts/statistics/common_discrete_probabilities.md

 $$P(X=k) \propto \frac{\mu^k}{k!}$$

-where the denominator has been introduce since we don't care the order of the events.
+where the denominator has been introduced since we don't care the order of the events.
 We can get the overall normalization constant by normalizing the probability to one